1 Organisation and summary of significant accounting policies

 Acquired present value of future profits

-The acquired present value of future profits (PVFP) of business in force is recorded in connection with the acquisition of life and/or health business.
-The initial value is determined actuarially by discounting estimated future gross profits as a measure of the value of business acquired.
-The resulting asset is amortised on a constant yield basis over the expected revenue recognition period of the business acquired, generally over periods ranging up to 30 years, with the accrual of interest added to the unamortised balance at the earned rate.
+The acquired present value of future profits (PVFP) of business in force is recorded in connection with the acquisition of life and health business.
+The initial value is calculated as the difference between established reserves, which are set up in line with US GAAP accounting policies and assumptions of the Group, and their fair value at the acquisition date.
+The resulting PVFP, which could be positive or negative, is amortised on a constant yield basis over the expected revenue recognition period of the business acquired, generally over periods ranging up to 30 years, with the accrual of interest added to the unamortised balance at the earned rate.
+Amortisation and accrual of interest are recognised in acquisition costs.
 The earned rate corresponds to either the current earned rate or the original earned rate depending on the business written.
 The rate is consistently applied for the entire life of the applicable business.
-For universal-life and similar products, PVFP is amortised in line with estimated gross profits, and estimated gross profits are updated quarterly.
+For universal-life and similar products, PVFP is amortised in line with estimated gross profits, which are updated quarterly.
 The carrying value of PVFP is reviewed periodically for indicators of impairment in value.
-Adjustments to reflect impairment in value are recognised in earnings during the period in which the determination of impairment is made or in other comprehensive income for shadow loss recognition.
+Adjustments to PVFP reflecting impairment in value are recognised in acquisition costs during the period in which the determination of impairment is made, or in other comprehensive income for shadow loss recognition.

 The excess of the purchase price of acquired businesses over the estimated fair value of net assets acquired is recorded as goodwill, which is reviewed periodically for indicators of impairment in value.
 Adjustments to reflect impairment in value are recognised in earnings in the period in which the determination of impairment is made.